geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### Seed caveats

-In GGC, a Garden associated with a Vendor has a single Planting instance for each Variety that they offer Seeds for.
-This single Planting instance will have a single Seed instance in the harvestSeedID field, with `seedsAvailable` set to `true`.
+In GGC, the Garden associated with a Vendor has a single Planting instance for each Variety for which they offer Seeds.
+This single Planting instance will have a SeedID in the harvestSeedID field, with `seedsAvailable` set to `true`.

 In reality, a vendor may or may not have seeds in stock for a given Variety at any given time.
 And, in reality, a vendor will produce their seeds from new Plantings each year.
 But, GGC will not attempt to keep track of real-time inventory.